CityScrolls logo Explore Venice ›

 This waterbus travels the entire route with numerous stops on both banks making it the most budget-friendly option.

-Take a boat
+Take a boat tour

 Take a private boat

-Embrace tradition
+Embrace tradition with a gondola ride

-Or take the Traghetto
+Or by taking the Traghetto

 If you’re on a budget or in a hurry, hop on a traghetto.